 Because countries have different guidelines on who qualifies as an employee, your global payroll solution acts as your first line of defense against worker misclassification.
 Many companies default to paying international workers as contractors because it’s easier.
 However, doing so can expose the company to potential lawsuits if the contractor decides to claim an employment relationship.

 Sometimes, companies may use different methods in different countries.
 For example, a company could employ workers through a global employment solutions provider in one country, use that provider’s local payroll services in another country where the company owns an entity, and use the same provider to pay contractors all over the world.
 Your global payroll provider can help you work out the right mix of services for your situation.

-Global payroll providers usually take one of two forms: a partner-dependent global payroll service or an owned-entity global payroll service.
+Global payroll providers usually take one of two forms: a partner-dependent global payroll service or an owned-entity global payroll service (like Remote).